Vivino/go-shutdown/README.md

 * If a panic occurs inside a shutdown function call in your code, the panic will be recovered and **ignored** and the shutdown will proceed.
 A message along with the backtrace is printed to `Logger`.
 If you want to handle panics, you must do it in your code.
 * When shutdown is initiated, it cannot be stopped.

 When you design with this do take care that this library is for **controlled** shutdown of your application.
 If you application crashes no shutdown handlers are run, so panics will still be fatal.
-You can of course still call the `Shutdown()` function if you recover a panic, but the library does nothing like this automatically.
+You can of course still call the `m.Shutdown()` function if you recover a panic, but the library does nothing like this automatically.

 #### nil notifiers